American Reset Explained: Lithium-Ion Batteries

 How Electric Vehicles Play a Role in the Trend

-And since electric vehicles are also one of the trends effected by the Reset, the lithium-ion batterie market will only keep growing.
+Since the electric vehicle industry is also one of the trends affected by the Great American Reset, the lithium-ion battery market will keep growing.